pbberlin/go-massmail/README.md

 * There is a global default setting for the SMTP relay host.

+* Pause between emails distinct for each host.

-* Each task can have a specific SMTP relay host, if desired
+* Each task can have a specific SMTP relay host, if desired.

-* `DomainsToRelayHorsts` specifies exceptions for certain recipient.
-  For example, internal recipient can be configured to be messaged via the internal SMTP host

-* InternalGateway() sniffs, which gateway the sender is connected to.
-  Additional logic can be applied based on the gateway (still work in progress).

 * Passwords for relay host auth must be supplied via environment variable.
   For instance `zimbra.zew.de` would require an advance `export PW_ZIMBRAZEWDE=secret`.

+* `DomainsToRelayHorsts` specifies exceptions for certain recipients.
+  For example, if internal recipients can only be reached through the internal SMTP host

+#### Sunsetted/frozen feature

+* InternalGateway() sniffs, which gateway the sender is connected to.
+  Additional logic for relay host selection could be applied based on the gateway.

 ### DRY - dont repeat tasks configurations